Animals available for adoption – Updated August 2017

 Guinea pig homes will need to provide plenty of space (min 5ft x 2ft for 2 guineas) in either an indoor cage or outdoor hutch.
 It is preferable if they can be brought indoors in the winter months or the hutch moved to a more sheltered location (such as inside a shed).
 The home will also need to provide them with a run so that they can go out on the grass in the warmer months.
 Please read through our guinea pig care instructions and ensure you are happy with the care you will be expected to provide before applying to adopt any guinea pig/s.

 Due to the nature of our guinea pig re-homing we are rarely able to add pictures and descriptions of the ones we have available.
 We often have lists of interest on lone females, males and pairs.
-If you are interested in adopting guinea pigs please call Kelly on: 07976838376 Please leave a message with your name and phone number (GUINEA PIG ENQUIRES ONLY).
+If you are interested in adopting guinea pigs please email Kelly at: email@example.com (GUINEA PIG ENQUIRES ONLY).
 Kelly will be able to let you know who’s available and send details of them to you.
 We regularly upload pictures of available piggies to facebook and you can also contact us via fb.
 We always have guinea pigs available for adoption however we have a very fast re-homing rate.